ijm/specsmith/spec-verification/heuristic-verify-spec.md

 > * Does the document formatting promote readability and clarity for a junior developer?
 >
 > For each item, explain any failures or weaknesses.
 If all criteria are met, state that explicitly.

----

-You can now feed this **`heuristics-testing-prompt-spec`** and a **spec-to-build-test-for** into an LLM and ask:

-> Use the `heuristics-testing-prompt-spec` on the `spec-to-build-test-for` to build a prompt that can be used on what the `spec-to-build-test-for` would produce to validate it.

-This will yield a prompt tailored to the Ⓗ rules in the target spec.